Many prescription and nonprescription medicines and

 dose, your headache will go away.
 If you suspect your headache is caused by a

-prescription medicine, talk with your health professional about your side
+prescription medicine, talk with your doctor about your side

 effects.
-Do not stop taking the medicine until you have spoken with your health
+Do not stop taking the medicine until you have spoken with your doctor.

 Think about whether nonprescription medicines, alcohol,